Brian O'Connell (musician): Early years

-O'Connell's musical roots stretch back to Tappan, New York.
-In 1978, O'Connell, then a sophomore at Tappan Zee High School, was invited by two classmates, Paul Siegel and Mike Langer, to join their band "Apple Corps", a group that played mostly Beatles covers.
-Shortly after O'Connell joined the band, Apple Corps changed its name to "Sloke", and modified its repertoire to include Led Zeppelin, Boston, and the Grateful Dead.
-In early 1979, O'Connell and other Sloke band members invited their friend Salman Ahmad to join the group.
-Ahmad had only recently taken up the guitar, but was already good enough to play with the band at a Tappan Zee High School talent festival in February 1979.
-That performance marked the first time that O'Connell and Ahmad performed together publicly.
-Following the departure of Sloke's bassist several months later, O'Connell and Ahmad formed a new band, "Eclipse".
-Before the two could take their aspirations onto a bigger stage, Ahmad's parents moved back to Pakistan in 1981, and Ahmad began to study medicine at Lahore's King Edward's Medical College.
+In 1978, O'Connell, then a sophomore at Tappan Zee High School, was invited by two classmates, Paul Siegel and Mike Langer, to join their band "Apple Corps", a group that played primarily Beatles covers.
+Shortly after O'Connell joined the band, Apple Corps changed its name to "Sloke", and modified its repertoire to include songs by Led Zeppelin, Boston, and the Grateful Dead.
+In early 1979, Sloke invited Salman Ahmad to join the group.
+Following the departure of Sloke's bassist, O'Connell and Ahmad formed a new band, "Eclipse", which disbanded shortly after Ahmad moved back to Pakistan in 1981.